Home Bookmakers Tips Bonuses

 Esports viewership vs Betting popularity

-It is important to understand that esports viewership and betting popularity do not follow the same pattern!
+It is important to understand that esports viewership and betting popularity do not follow the same pattern.
 Some games dominate streaming platforms, while others generate the majority of betting activity.
 In other words, the most-watched esports titles are not necessarily the ones that attract the most wagers.

 1. League of Legends Champions Korea 2025 - 161.8 million